Raspberry Pi I2C Temperature Sensor

 There are several temperature sensors that are available for your Raspberry Pi one of the most popular being the DS18B20, however if you are looking for an I2C connected temperature sensor then the Atlas Scientific RTD Temperature sensor is an excellent option.
 If your project already involves the use of other I2C sensors then this can be easily added in parallel without using any additional GPIO pins on your Pi.
 This sensor also provides on board logging capabilities and provides readouts in either Celsius, Fahrenheit or Kelvin, with the addition of a thermowell you will be able to insert your temperature probe into your plumbing.

-To configure the Pi I am assuming that you are running the latest version of Raspbian and have the ability to connect to your Pi either through SSH with putty and FTP with Filezilla or directly with a keyboard and monitor.
-If you haven’t set-up your Pi yet then check out my getting started section.
+To configure the RPi I am assuming that you are running the latest version of Raspian and have the ability to connect to your Pi either through SSH with putty and FTP with filezilla, or directly with a keyboard and monitor, if you haven’t set-up your RPi yet then check out my getting started section.

 - Jumper Wires

-Now that we have our I2C module working correctly we can go ahead and connect our temperature sensor.
-When describing the physical pin connections I will be following the GPIO pin numbering convention shown below.
+When describing the physical pin connections I will be following the GPIO pin numbering convention show below.

 Using your breadboard perform the following actions

 - Disconnect any jumper wires going from TX and RX to the RPi

 - Short the PGND pin to the TX pin